Martin Hopkins is an agricultural contractor and Anthony Flanagan was working for him, driving a combine harvester.

 This method was working fine until tragedy struck and Anthony lost his balance.
 His toe got caught in the machine as the engine was still running.

-“My toes were gone in a matter of seconds,” said Anthony - who found himself stuck in the bin.
-He managed to lift himself up through a hatch using his elbows and one of his legs were free.
+“My toes were gone in a matter of seconds,” said Anthony who managed to lift himself up through a hatch using his elbows.

 Unfortunately, the other leg was simply torn away, and it got taken into the machine.